 - Be punctual and wait at the door until we let you in. - Your name will be preprinted on the cover sheet.
-The sheets will be distributed alphabetically and we will provide a plan which should help you finding your place. - Put your student identity card onto the table. - We will provide A4-paper (no other paper is allowed in the exam room!) and write with blue or black pens. - Do not use pencils, erasable pens, red or green ink, and do not use Tipp-Ex. - Start every problem on a new sheet of paper and write your name and the number of your student identity card on every sheet of paper. - Leave enough ( $\approx 2 \,\mathrm{cm}$ ) empty space on the margins (top, bottom and sides).

-- You can solve the problems in any order you want, but please sort them in the end. - Please write neatly!
-Please do not put the graders in the unpleasant situation of being incapable of reading your solutions, as this will most certainly not play in your favour!
+The sheets will be distributed alphabetically and we will provide a plan which should help you finding your place. - Put your student identity card onto the table. - Please bring your own A4-paper and write with blue or black pens. - Do not use pencils, erasable pens, red or green ink, and do not use Tipp-Ex. - Start every problem on a new sheet of paper and write your name and the number of your student identity card on every sheet of paper. - Leave enough ($\approx 3 \, \text{cm}$) empty space on the margins (top, bottom and sides). - You can solve the problems in any order you want, but please sort them in the end. - Please write neatly!
+If something is not readable, we will ignore it.